Stigmella stettinensis

 Stigmella stettinensis is a moth of the family Nepticulidae.
 It is found in Lithuania, Poland, The Czech Republic and Slovakia.

 It was considered a synonym of Stigmella minusculella, but was raised to species status by A & Z Lastuvka in 2004.

 There are three generations per year in central Europe.

 The larvae feed on Pyrus communis.
 They mine the leaves of their host plant.
-The mine consists of a gradually widening corridor.
-The shape and length of the mine are strongly dependent on the thickness of the leaf.